Type of qualification

 If you have a Postgraduate Diploma in Business as outlined above, you may apply for credit towards Part One of the qualification, in a single subject.
-Credit may be awarded in in accordance with the limits specified in the Recognition of Prior Learning regulations.
 If you are granted credit, the degree will be awarded without a subject.

 English language requirements